Mental health in China: Stigma related to cultural and folk beliefs

-It is estimated that 18 percent of the Chinese population, about 244 million people believe in Buddhism.
-Another 22 percent of the population, roughly 294 million people believe in folk religions which are a group of beliefs that share characteristics with Confucianism, Buddhism, Taoism, and shamanism.
+It is estimated that 18 percent of the Chinese population, about 244 million people, believe in Buddhism.
+Another 22 percent of the population, roughly 294 million, people believe in folk religions which are a group of beliefs that share characteristics with Confucianism, Buddhism, Taoism, and shamanism.
 Common between all of these philosophical and religious beliefs is an emphasis on acting harmoniously with nature, with strong morals, and with a duty to family.
 Followers of these religions perceive behavior as being tightly connected with health; illnesses are often thought to be a result of moral failure or insufficiently honoring one's family in current or past life.
 Furthermore, an emphasis on social harmony may discourage people with mental illness from bringing attention to themselves and seeking help.
 They may also refuse to speak about their mental illness because of the shame it would bring upon themselves and their family members, who could also be held responsible and experience social isolation.

 Also, reputation might be a factor that prevents individuals from seeking professional help.
 Good reputations are highly valued.
 In a Chinese household, every individual shares the responsibility of maintaining and raising the family's reputation.
-It is believed that mental health will hinder individuals from achieving the standards and goals- whether academic, social, career-based, or other- expected from parents.
-Without reaching the expectations, individuals are anticipated to bring shame to the family, which will affect the family's overall reputation.
+It is believed that mental health will hinder individuals from achieving the standards and goals—whether academic, social, career-based, or other—expected from parents.
+Without reaching these expectations, individuals are anticipated to bring shame to the family, which will affect the family's overall reputation.
 Therefore, mental health issues are seen as an unacceptable weakness.
 This perception of mental health disorders causes individuals to internalize their mental health problems, possibly worsening them, and making it difficult to seek treatment.
 Eventually, it becomes ignored and overlooked by families.

 In addition, many of these philosophies teach followers to accept one's fate.
 Consequently, people with mental disorders may be less inclined to seek medical treatment because they believe they should not actively try to prevent any symptoms that may manifest.
-They may also be less likely to question the stereotypes associated with people with mental illness, and instead agreeing with others that they deserve to be ostracized.
+They may also be less likely to question the stereotypes associated with people with mental illness, and instead agree with others that they deserve to be ostracized.